Banda Aceh is world famous, but unfortunately for all the wrong reasons.

 This is a photo taken underneath the ship.
 Those bricks and mortar you see were someone’s house.

 But people’s lives go on.
 It’s so matter of fact, that life goes on around the ship.
-Here is a photo of a cow grazing next to the hull.
+Here is a photo of cattle grazing next to the hull.

 Everyone here is friendly, and the locals say hello to me when I’m walking down the street.
 The atmosphere here is laid back, and the hustle and bustle of daily life occurs every day.
 People are just going about their livelihoods, simply because they have to.